Toshita-24/Blinkit-Data-Analyst-Dashboard/README.md

    ## Time Series Trend:
   Sales peaked in 2018 and have since stabilized around $131K.

-#  Strategic Recommendations:
-Prioritize expansion in Tier 3 locations and large outlet formats.
-Boost visibility and marketing for low-performing items.
-Leverage strong-performing categories and regular fat products to maintain sales growth.

 # Actionable Insights
 Focus on Tier 3 and High-Size Outlets for expansion due to higher sales performance.
 Supermarket Type1 should be prioritized and supported with promotions and stock.
 Fruits, Snacks, and Household items are the most lucrative item types—consider bundling or upselling.
 Consider promotional efforts to increase visibility for low-performing items like seafood or breakfast items.
 While Regular Fat products are top performers, low-fat variants still contribute significantly and can be targeted for health-conscious marketing.